sitamgithub-MSIT/PeekText/README.md

    - For Linux/Mac: `source tutorial-env/bin/activate`
 5. Install the required dependencies: `pip install -r requirements.txt`
 6. Run the Flask app: `python app.py`

+**Note**: When installing Crawl4AI, the setup script should automatically install and set up Playwright.
+However, for error encounters related to Playwright-related issues, manually install it using one of these methods through the command line:
+`playwright install` or `python -m playwright install`

 Now, you can open your local host at port 5000 and see the web application running.
 If you would like more information, please refer to the Flask documentation [here](https://flask.palletsprojects.com/en/2.0.x/quickstart/#debug-mode).